 But that’s not the only thing your manufacturing work instructions should encompass.
 Try to include a standard timing, i.e. how long is a particular process supposed to take to keep the line balanced.
 This shouldn’t be used to penalize workers or single out those who are too slow.
 Rather, it should put some healthy pressure and indicate who needs specialized training.

-In lean organizations that try to get as close as possible to one-piece flow, including the minimum and/or maximum number of pieces in the process at any given time is crucial.
+In lean organizations that try to get as close as possible to a one-piece flow, including the minimum and/or maximum number of pieces in the process at any given time is crucial.

 6. Train Your Process Engineers